Cross project planning with Connected Projects

 2: Children project name.
 Below the parent project name, the children project name will follow along with its ID.

-3: Children project milestone.
-If you expand on one of the children projects you will immediately be able to view the milestones.
+3: Children project phase.
+If you expand on one of the children projects you will immediately be able to view the phases.

 4: Project team.
 Here, you will be able to view which team members are allocated to this parent project, when they are supposed to work on the connected project, and how long for.